DeBrincat's hat trick carries Blackhawks past Ducks

+CHICAGO -- Blackhawks rookie right winger Alex DeBrincat still is trying to wrap his head around the fact that he is a teenager playing in the NHL.

+“Maybe it still hasn’t hit me,” DeBrincat, 19, said with a grin.

-CHICAGO -- Rookie right winger Alex DeBrincat scored his first career hat trick and notched an assist as part of a four-point performance, and the Chicago Blackhawks pulled away for a 7-3 win over the Anaheim Ducks on Monday night.
+Opposing teams are quickly discovering that DeBrincat belongs in the spotlight.
+The 5-foot-7, 165-pound Michigan native scored his first career hat trick and notched an assist as part of a four-point performance, and Chicago pulled away for a 7-3 win over the Anaheim Ducks on Monday night.

+“Special night for him,” Blackhawks coach Joel Quenneville said.
+“He finds the net.
+He sees pucks.
+He gets himself available.
+The puck follows him around.
+He’s got a great stick, anticipation, high-end play recognition.
+Special player.”

 Patrick Sharp, Brandon Saad, Artem Anisimov and Nick Schmaltz also scored as the Blackhawks tallied their second-most goals of the season.
 Chicago (12-8-3) extended its point streak to five games.

 Chris Wagner scored twice for the Ducks, who also received a goal from Jakob Silfverberg.
-Anaheim (10-10-4) is winless in its last four games (0-3-1).
+Anaheim (10-10-4) is winless in its past four games (0-3-1).

-DeBrincat’s outburst made life easier for Blackhawks goaltender Corey Crawford, who made 25 saves to improve to 11-7-1.

-On the opposite side of the ice, Ducks goaltender John Gibson surrendered four goals on 22 shots before he was replaced by Ryan Miller in the second period.
-Miller gave up three goals on 13 shots.
+The drubbing was so one-sided that Anaheim coach Randy Carlyle switched his goaltenders midway through the second period solely due to the team’s defensive problems.
+John Gibson started and gave up four goals on 22 shots.
+He was replaced by Ryan Miller, who allowed three goals on 13 shots.

+“To tell you truth, I thought it was a mercy pull,” Carlyle said.
+“I told (Gibson), ‘We’re not going to leave any goaltender in that situation where we’re going to leave you hanging high and dry like that.’
+I didn’t think we were playing very well in front of him, and I felt they both should share in the responsibility of the hockey game.
+By no means was it (Gibson‘s) fault.”

+DeBrincat’s outburst made life easier for Blackhawks goaltender Corey Crawford, who recorded 25 saves to improve to 11-7-1.

 The Blackhawks jumped to a 3-0 lead in the first period behind goals by Sharp, DeBrincat and Saad.
 Sharp’s early one-timer snapped a 16-game scoring drought and marked his first goal since Oct.
 14.